The Increasing Value of a College Degree

 On average, tuition has increased approximately 8% per year, which is substantially higher than the general rate of inflation and faster than income increases for most families.1 That means that tuition fees for a child born today will be more than three times the current rate by the time they have reached the age 18.2

 |AVERAGE COLLEGE TUITION AND FEES

 |2-Year Public College||$2,340||$3,860|

 Source: College Board, Trends in College Pricing and Student Aid 2022.

 Debt will likely be a burden to students in the future

 With costs on the rise, many parents are in a bind.
 But students themselves are suffering from enormous debt burdens.
-Total student-loan debt topped $1.6 trillion as of November 2021, as more and more kids are attending college on borrowed funds.3
+Total student-loan debt topped $1.6 trillion, as more and more kids are attending college on borrowed funds.3

 For these graduates, getting a degree could be the easy part; even if they land their dream jobs, they could be paying off student loans for years to come.

 A higher education can provide more than just higher earnings.
 According to the U.S. Department of Labor, a college degree typically results in more career options, greater promotion opportunities, more vacation time and other benefits, and lower unemployment rates.
 It can also pave the way for graduate school, which may lead to even greater earnings and benefits.